Jorge Soler Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The Red Sox pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.38 team ERA that ranks 20th across all MLB pitching staffs.
+- The Red Sox's 4.45 team ERA ranks 23rd among all MLB pitching staffs.

-- Whitlock (4-2) takes the mound for the Red Sox in his ninth start of the season.
-He has a 4.50 ERA in 46 2/3 innings pitched, with 39 strikeouts.
+- Ort (1-1) takes the mound for the Red Sox to make his second start of the season.

-- In his most recent time out on Wednesday against the Minnesota Twins, the right-hander tossed seven innings, giving up four earned runs while surrendering eight hits.

-- The 27-year-old has amassed an ERA of 4.50, with 7.6 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .278 against him.
+- The righty last appeared in relief on Sunday, when he tossed scoreless two-thirds of an inning against the Chicago White Sox while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.